preactjs/preact-www/content/en/tutorial/10-links.md

 You've completed the Preact tutorial!

-Feel free to play around a more with the demo code.
+Feel free to play around a bit more with the demo code.

 ### Next Steps